Branka19/DiningReview-API---Frontend/README.md

 ###### Work in Progress
 - [ ] a registered user can add reviews for restaurants
 - [ ] the restaurants can be searched based on food allergies, location and overall score
+- [ ] user authentication should prevent unregistered users being able to see other pages/users

 > [!NOTE]
 > This project is still work in progress and was created for learning purposes.